-Friday 6th July 2018 - RSC Chemistry Centre, Burlington House, London
+Friday 12th July 2019 - The Royal Society of Chemistry, Burlington House, London

 DOWNLOAD THE FLYER FOR THE FORUM

 The aim of this meeting is to bring together the UK Nucleic Acids Research community to discuss new research at the chemistry-biology interface that involves the study of nucleic acids.
 The meeting is for all researchers, but is particularly aimed at new academic staff members, post-doctoral workers or PhD students who wish to communicate their latest findings.
 The day will consist of short talks by young group leaders, post-docs and students.
 There will also be a poster session with a prize for the best poster.

 This event is FREE for Nucleic Acids Group members.
 A small registration fee of £30 is charged for non-members.
 For full details of how to register and submit your abstract, please visit the Registration page

 We look forward to seeing you in London in July!